juunoco/blog/about.md

 permalink: /about/
 ---

-This is Juuno's Official Blog housing our latest updates and discoveries.
+This is Juunoco's Official Blog, we keep you updated with our latest discoveries.

 You can expect to find information on

-* What we're doing now
+* What we're creating now, and why we're creating it
-* How we're making games
+* Technical decisions we are making in the process
+* Creative decisions that we go through

 Our blog posts are split between technical content aimed at developers, and casual content aimed at everyone.
 Hopefully you'll find something useful and interesting.